FINGER FOODS FOR WEANING BABIES & TODDLERS

 - Soft cooked broccoli trees

-Here are some chunky, easy to bite finger foods you could try:
+Here are some chunky, easy to bite finger foods for a 7 or 8 month old you could try:

 - Rice cakes (we have lots of tasty flavours!)